RishDog001/RishDog001/README.md

 ### About Me
 Hello, my name is Rish Naik.
-I am a highly motivated Conestoga College graduate with a robust foundation in computer programming languages, including C#, Python, JavaScript, HTML/CSS, ASP.NET, Java, SQL, and VBA.
-I am proficient in game development with Unity3D and can adapt to new software technologies.
-I've demonstrated strong communication skills and a collaborative work approach, complemented by a comprehensive understanding of business concepts such as accounting, economics, supply chain management, marketing/sales, and business law.👋
+I am a results-driven IT professional with a strong background in software development and data analysis.
+I am adept at troubleshooting and resolving software issues to ensure the stability and performance of products.
+I've demonstrated strong communication skills and a collaborative work approach, complemented by a comprehensive understanding of business concepts, including marketing and sales, as well as project management. 👋

 <!--
 **RishDog001/RishDog001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.